 Pets and other animals are prohibited on Otis College of Art and Design (Otis College) campuses.
 The College recognizes the importance of "Service Animals" as defined by the Americans with Disabilities Act Amendments Act ("ADAAA") and the broader category of "Assistance Animals" under the Fair Housing Act that provide physical and/or emotional support to individuals with disabilities.
-Otis College is committed to allowing individuals with disabilities the use of a Service Animal on campus to facilitate their full-participation and equal access to the College's programs and activities.
+Otis College is committed to allowing individuals with disabilities.
 Otis College is also committed to allowing Support Animals necessary to provide individuals with disabilities an equal opportunity to use and enjoy College housing.
 The purpose of this policy is to ensure that qualified students with disabilities can participate in and benefit from College services, programs and activities.